sheffler/security_guidelines/README.md

 **Controls:**

-- Perform content validation and malware scanning before ingestion.
+- Scan all documents before ingestion using DLP and malware tools.
+Validate provenance and enforce write-only service accounts for ingestion.
 - Segment vector stores by tenant namespace; separate untrusted from trusted data.
 - Apply an embedding-similarity threshold so outliers cannot dominate recall.
+This limits the influence of poisoned vectors on future queries.
 - Version and snapshot stores; enable rollback on detection.
+Use snapshot-diffing to detect unauthorized changes.
-- Periodically re-index from known-good datasets.
+- Periodically rebuild vector stores from known-good datasets to purge poisoned entries.
+Set TTL eviction for unreferenced embeddings.
-- Expand to graph-based anomaly detection in vector stores.
-Address adversarial examples in embeddings.
+- Expand to graph-based models that detect unusual relationships or influence patterns in embeddings.
+Address adversarial examples that exploit semantic similarity.

 ### 3.7 Model Extraction and Inversion

 **Vulnerability:** Adversary queries the model to reconstruct weights or training data.

-**Enterprise example:** External analytics agent with unconstrained embedding endpoint is farmed for logits; attacker rebuilds sentiment model.
+**Enterprise example:** External analytics agent with unconstrained embedding endpoint is farmed for raw model output logits; attacker rebuilds sentiment model.

 **Risk Score:** 2x5=10 (Sophisticated but impactful).

 **Controls:**

-- Rate limit and randomly subsample logits.
+- Limit the number of queries per user/IP.
+Randomly subsample logits to reduce the fidelity of outputs available to attackers.
-- Add output perturbation (differential privacy) on sensitive vectors.
+- Add output perturbation (differential privacy) on sensitive vectors to obscure patterns that could be reverse-engineered.
+This technique balances privacy with utility, especially in federated learning setups.
 - Embed watermarking to trace stolen copies.
-- Disable introspection endpoints in production.
+- Disable introspection endpoints that expose internal model states, such as attention maps, gradients, or logits in production environments.
-- Include controls for membership inference attacks; log API queries with ML-based anomaly detection.
+- Implement controls to detect membership inference attacks, where adversaries try to determine if specific data points were used in training.
+Use ML-based anomaly detection to monitor API query patterns for suspicious behavior.

 ### 3.8 Data-at-Rest Exposure (Vector DB and Logs)